How often do boats catch fire due to motor issues?

 - 8% of fires are due to batteries.
 The most common cause of fires is the voltage regulator.

 Aside from those listed already, there are many less common causes of fires.
-But they all happen for a reason, which is usually ignorance or faulty equipment.
+But they do happen for a reason, which is usually ignorance or faulty equipment.

-In conclusion, to avoid motor fire on your boat, have inspected your boat regularly, be cognitive of things happening around you, and always have a fire extinguisher an easily reachable place.
+In conclusion, to avoid motor fire on your boat, have your boat inspected regularly, be cognitive of things happening around you, and always have a fire extinguisher in an easily reachable place.